Exceptions to the six-year maximum may be granted annually if it is:

 31. |

 Recommends a list of promotion and tenure candidates to the TBR Chancellor.
-Emails or calls individual candidates who are not being recommended.
-Then emails list of recommended candidates to all faculty.
-Completes Forms A and/or C and returns to VPSL. |
+Notifies in writing individual candidates who are not recommended.
+Completes forms A and/or C and returns to VPSL. |

 June |